Yejiaxuan/L2SKNet-Pytorch/README.md

 ## Datasets

-**We used the NUDT-SIRST, IRSTD-1K and sirst-aug for both training and test.
-Three datasets can be found and downloaded in:** [NUDT-SIRST](https://github.com/YeRen123455/Infrared-Small-Target-Detection), [IRSTD-1K](https://github.com/RuiZhang97/ISNet), [SIRST-Aug](https://github.com/Tianfang-Zhang/AGPCNet).
+**We used the NUDT-SIRST and IRSTD-1K for both training and test.
+Two datasets can be found and downloaded in:** [NUDT-SIRST](https://github.com/YeRen123455/Infrared-Small-Target-Detection), [IRSTD-1K](https://github.com/RuiZhang97/ISNet).

-**Please first download these datasets and place the 3 datasets to the folder `./data/`.**
+**Please first download these datasets and place the 2 datasets to the folder `./data/`.**